 Parking:

 There is a huge parking lot next to the Tourist Info Centre, you can`t miss it.
 Normally, there is enough parking space for everyone.
-However, during summertime, it is worth arriving early.
+However, during the summertime, it is worth arriving early.

 It costs 8 EUR to park your car there for the day.